frdedynamics/robotics-lab-documentation/source/texts/lab3.rst

 .. warning::
     Before connecting IO, turn the robot off and disconnect the power.
-    Wait a minute for any charge to disapate.
+    Wait a minute for any charge to dissipate.
 Or risk the unfortunate fate of being human toast.

 .. warning::